Nationals vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 - In 10 games as the underdog over the last 10 matchups, the Nationals have a record of 6-4.

-- In their previous 10 matchups with a total posted by oddsmakers, the Nationals and their opponents are 5-4-1 when it comes to hitting the over.

-- The Nationals have gone 1-1-0 against the runline over their past 10 matchups (two of those contests had a runline set by bookmakers).
+- The Nationals have covered the spread in all of their previous 10 games (one of those matchups had a spread.

 Nationals Betting Records & Stats

-- The Nationals have been victorious in 31, or 39.7%, of the 78 contests they have been chosen as underdogs in this season.
+- The Nationals have come away with 31 wins in the 79 contests they have been listed as the underdogs in this season.

-- The moneyline set for this matchup implies the Nationals have a 50% chance of coming away with a victory in the contest.
+- Washington has entered 71 games this season as the underdog by +105 or more and is 28-43 in those contests.

-- Washington and its opponents have gone over the total this season in 38 of its 83 opportunities.
+- Washington's games have gone over the total in 39 of its 84 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!